aaronpowell/aaronpowell.github.io/src/content/posts/2019-08-20-what-licenses-are-in-use.md

 ## A Note on Package Licenses

 While I was doing my research into how this works I came across [this NuGet issue](https://github.com/NuGet/Home/issues/4628).
 This issue raised a concern about the license information in the [nuspec file](https://docs.microsoft.com/en-us/nuget/reference/nuspec?{{<cda>}}) being just the `licenseUrl`.
-Since the license is external to the packge the URL could conceivably change without changing the package, thus changing the license you agreed to originally without your knowledge.
+Since the license is _external to the package_ the URL could conceivably change without changing the package, thus changing the license you agreed to originally without your knowledge.

 This resulted in the [deprecation of `licenseUrl` in favour of a `license` property](https://github.com/NuGet/Announcements/issues/32).
 Now the solution is to store the license expression (ideally in [spdx](https://spdx.org) format) _or_ embed the license file within the package.
 [Here is how it's set in my project](https://github.com/aaronpowell/dotnet-delice/blob/120cb43096c27739da9cc1cc7d925ee1b5294d38/src/DotNetDelice/DotNetDelice.fsproj#L10).